-The Internet of Things, also known as IoT, is a new way of digital interaction that promises to bring numerous changes to our everyday lives.
+The Internet of Things, or IoT, is a new digital interaction that promises to bring numerous changes to our everyday lives.
 We already have our computers, tablets, and smartphones that have changed our interaction with the digital world.
 However, the Internet of Things sits somewhere in between while automating specific processes and managing different kinds of data.
-When connected, these devices are competent as they can process several different data streams and make sense of that information using a digital cloud.
+These devices are competent when connected as they can process several different data streams and make sense of that information using a digital cloud.

 IoT and Cloud Security

 We shouldn’t forget that IoT devices are still new as their implementation is rising.
-This means that they bring a new set of security issues that can be when exploited, very damaging for individuals and companies.
+This means that they bring a new set of security issues that can be very damaging for individuals and companies when exploited.

 Let’s not forget what happened in October 2016, when a carefully planned denial of service attack completely blocked tech giants like Netflix, Spotify, Reddit, and Airbnb.
-This attack occurred through IoT devices, including smart security cameras, where each of those devices had a vulnerable IP address.
+This attack occurred through IoT devices, including smart security cameras, where each device had a vulnerable IP address.
 This DDoS attack used these devices to send vast amounts of Internet traffic, which crashed these popular websites.
-Every device connected to the Web can be exploited – and IoT devices are a network of interconnected devices connected to both large and small cloud systems.
+Every device connected to the Web can be exploited – and IoT devices are interconnected devices connected to both large and small cloud systems.

 IoT and Cloud Computing

 From their beginnings, IoT devices relied on cloud computing & cloud storage.
-This is because IoT devices are great for collecting different kinds of data – and they have accumulated massive amounts by now.
-This data is sent to cloud computing providers who store and allow users to make sense of the data.
+This is because IoT devices are great for collecting different kinds of data – and have accumulated massive amounts by now.
+This data is sent to cloud computing providers, who store and allow users to make sense of the data.
 This complementary relationship is tough to break, even though this brings numerous security-related concerns.
-We have created IoT devices that depend on cloud computing, but we don’t fully know how to protect that Internet connection against malicious attacks.
+We have created IoT devices that depend on cloud computing but don’t fully know how to protect that Internet connection against malicious attacks.
 So, is there a solution?

 Can We Fix the Cloud and IoT?

-The truth is that IoT devices send data to the cloud because it’s easier and faster to build a system that works that way.
+The truth is that IoT devices send data to the cloud because building a system that works that way is easier and faster.
 Some of the best cloud storage are capable and prepared to handle vast amounts of data.
-We already have the needed infrastructure, and we can already create a powerful cloud system powered by capable software.
+We already have the needed infrastructure and can create a powerful cloud system powered by capable software.
 Still, this doesn’t have to be the only way IoT devices work.

 Numerous companies have recognized the most significant vulnerability of the Internet of Things – their questionable security.
-This is why some are turning to the development of IoT devices that aren’t connected to the Web.
-This is a big step that could enable the Internet of Things to work offline and process (or at least prepare) some data on its own.
+This is why some are turning to developing IoT devices that aren’t connected to the Web.
+This significant step could enable the Internet of Things to work offline and process (or at least prepare) some data independently.
 Since we can’t disconnect IoT devices from the Web (and we shouldn’t do that), we can make that connection temporary.
 Furthermore, it should become a standard policy that every IoT device has its encryption key.
-Sadly, this is associated with several trade-offs like longer development time and higher costs for companies and individual buyers.
+Sadly, this is associated with trade-offs like longer development time and higher costs for companies and buyers.